groboclown/petronia/docs/extensions/api/default.extensions.md

 # default.extensions (implementation)
 **v1.0.0**

-for proper integration into the extension API.
+Default extension implementations.
+Several are available for differentrequirements.
+Due to the nature of extension loaders, they should only becreated and configured once at startup, and thus do not need the normalextension definitions.
+However, the definitions should still be providedfor proper integration into the extension API.

 ## Details